 Climate - What sort of environment suits you?
 Are you looking to move to sunnier climes or someone who doesn't do well with too much sunshine?
-This may have a bearing on the type of property and its amenities you will need.
-It may influence the type of vehicle you buy in your new home, or you may need to ensure that you have the right sort of clothing; walking boots and hiking gear, for example.
+It may influence the type of vehicle you buy or you may need to ensure that you have the right sort of clothing.